GetDKAN/dkan-tools/README.md

 dktl init
 ```

-3. Get Drupal, only versions 8.8 or above are supported:
+3. Get Drupal (only versions 8.8 or above are supported; 8.9.1 currently recommended) and start a new project based on [drupal/recommended-project](https://github.com/drupal/recommended-project):

 ```bash
 dktl get <drupal-version>